DeterminateSystems/riff/README.md

 ## Direnv Integration

-You can add Riff support to Direnv on a project specific or global basis.
+You can add Riff support to Direnv on a project-specific or global basis.
+To enable Riff in a project, create a `.envrc` file that contains this:

-On a project specific basis, you can create `.envrc` with the following:

 ```bash
 # reload when these files change